gvwilson/thirdbit/src/fiction/bear/index.md

 Noxy found herself sitting with Mope and Dolly in a comfortable little kitchen down the hall from the apartment the two trolls shared.
 "We take most of our meals here,"
-Dolly explained as she poured the tea.
+Dolly explained as she poured the chai.
 "And Her Highness likes to help me bake cakes.
 She has quite a sweet tooth.
 Here you go."

 "Thanks," Noxy said,
-putting the tea on the table to cool.
+putting the chai on the table to cool.

 Dolly set down a tray of cured apple slices and sprinkled a spoonful of sugar onto them,